-By contrast, in a recurrent neural network (RNN) a neuron in one layer is capable of connecting to the neurons in previous layers.
-Therefore, a RNN is capable of exploiting the dynamic temporal information hidden in a time sequence and it exploits its ``memory'' inherited from previous layers for processing the future inputs as shown in Fig.~\ref{deep learning}~(b).
-Popular algorithms used for training the RNN include the real time recurrent learning technique of~\cite{williams1989experimental}, the causal recursive backpropagation algorithm of~\cite{campolucci1999line}, the backpropagation through time algorithm of~\cite{werbos1990backpropagation}, etc.
+By contrast, in a recurrent neural network (RNN) a neuron in one layer is capable of connecting to the neurons of previous layers.
+Therefore, a RNN is capable of exploiting the dynamic temporal information hidden in a time sequence and it beneficially exploits its ``memory'' inherited from the previous layers for processing the future inputs, as shown in Fig.~\ref{deep learning}~(b).
+RNNs have the advantage of requiring reduced training and impose a reduced computational complexity, because fewer tensor operations have to be calculated.
+Popular algorithms used for training the RNN include the real time recurrent learning technique of~\cite{williams1989experimental}, the causal recursive backpropagation algorithm of~\cite{campolucci1999line} and the backpropagation through time algorithm of~\cite{werbos1990backpropagation}, just to name a few.

-The convolutional neural network (CNN) is a class of feed-forward deep artificial neural networks relying on the so-called weight-shared architecture and translation invariance characteristics, which hence only requires modest preprocessing.
+The convolutional neural network (CNN) constitutes a popular class of feed-forward deep artificial neural networks, which only require modest preprocessing.They are capable of reducing the number of parameters step-by-step as we move from the input layer to the hidden layers.
 As seen in Fig.~\ref{deep learning}~(c), a basic CNN architecture is composed of an input layer, an output layer as well as multiple hidden layers, which are often referred to as convolutional layers, pooling layers and fully connected layers.
-More particularly, the convolutional layers invoke a convolution operation, also termed as the cross-correlation operation, which generate a multi-dimensional feature map relying on a number of so-called filters.
-The CNN has been successfully used in both image and video recognition~\cite{simonyan2014very}, natural language processing~\cite{young2018recent}, recommender systems~\cite{wang2015collaborative}, etc. Fig.~\ref{deep learning} contrasts the basic architecture of DNN, RNN and CNN, respectively.
+More particularly, the convolutional layers carry out the convolution operation, also termed as the cross-correlation operation, which generates a multi-dimensional feature map relying on a number of so-called filters.
+The CNN has been successfully used both in image and video recognition~\cite{simonyan2014very}, in natural language processing~\cite{young2018recent}, in recommender systems~\cite{wang2015collaborative}, etc. Fig.~\ref{deep learning} contrasts the basic architecture of DNN, RNN and CNN, respectively.